Developing friendships that last a lifetime

 Although most children who board at Windlesham happily settle into life in West Sussex very quickly, we promote regular contact with parents and family – as there is much to share!
 We encourage children to send a weekly letter home to parents, a school tradition which we know from first-hand reports are loved and treasured and there are telephones around the school which children can use at any time.
 Parents can also phone the boarding houses each evening to say goodnight to their child.

 There are plenty of opportunities for parents to attend sporting events or musical recitals and we are able to recommend many exciting day trips within the local area should families wish to explore at weekends.
-We understand that children whose parents reside overseas have different needs and we work hard to ensure they have time set aside to Skype (working with time differences) as well as organising travel home when requested.
+We understand that children whose parents reside overseas have different needs and we work hard to ensure they have time set aside to FaceTime (working with time differences) as well as organising travel home when requested.

 Weekends at Windlesham